ibm-cloud-docs/monitoring/teams.md

 {:download: .download}
 {:important: .important}
 {:note: .note}
+{:external: target="_blank" .external}

 # Working with teams
 {: #teams}

 You can use teams to add another dimension of control on the data that is available through a Sysdig instance on top of platform and service access controls.
-A user with the **Manager** service access role of an {{site.data.keyword.mon_full_notm}} instance can create, delete, add members, and change the scope of teams in that instance.
+A user with the **manager** service access role for an {{site.data.keyword.mon_full_notm}} instance can create, delete, add members, and change the scope of teams in that instance.
 Once a team is created, an admin can add a user to it through {{site.data.keyword.iamlong}} (IAM).
 {:shortdesc}

 In the world of microservices, it is becoming harder to track down valuable metrics and ensure that no sensitive data is exposed.
 By using teams, administrators can apply a fine grain control on resources.
 Consider the following information when you work with teams: